Chernin Group gets backing from Providence

-April 23 Peter Chernin, the former right-hand man of Rupert Murdoch while at News Corp, has received investment backing from private equity firm Providence Equity Partners for the next step of his bid to diversify his fledgling Hollywood-based start-up.
+Peter Chernin, the former right-hand man of Rupert Murdoch while at News Corp (NWSA.O), has received investment backing from private equity firm Providence Equity Partners for the next step of his bid to diversify his fledgling Hollywood-based start-up.

 The deal, which gives Providence a significant minority equity stake in the Chernin Group, is valued at around $200 million, according to a person familiar with the matter.